jsdotlua/react-lua/docs/deviations.md

 ### Deviations for Luau

-Hooks in Roact 17+ aim to treat dependency arrays exactly like React JS.
+Hooks in React Lua aim to treat dependency arrays exactly like React JS.
 However, arrays in luau that contain nil-able values might be indistinguishable from similar arrays that simply have different lengths.

 For example:

 ```lua
 print(#{"A", "B", nil} == #{ "A", "B" }) -- prints: true
 ```

 This means that, if we align behavior directly with React JS, we introduce a possible scenario in which a correctly-specified dependency array triggers warnings about differences in length:

 ```lua
 local root = ReactRoblox.createRoot(someContainer)
 local function Component(props: { A: number, B: number? })